openmc-dev/openmc.org/data.md

 ## Depletion Chains

 In order to perform depletion analysis using [the OpenMC depletion module](https://docs.openmc.org/en/latest/pythonapi/deplete.html), a representation of the depletion chain must be presented.
 This chain describes transmutation and decay channels causing isotopes to evolve over time.
 XML-representations of these depletion chains can be built using evaluated nuclear data libraries.
 OpenMC provides [functions](https://docs.openmc.org/en/latest/pythonapi/generated/openmc.deplete.Chain.html#openmc.deplete.Chain.from_endf) and scripts to generate these chain files using a collection of neutron interaction, neutron-induced fission, and decay files.
-Alternatively, three pre-generated chain files are made available using [ENDF/B-VII.1 data distributed with OpenMC](https://openmc.org/official-data-libraries/).
+Alternatively, pre-generated chain files are made available here.

 ### ENDF/B-VII.1 Chain (Thermal Spectrum)